elishacloud/dxwrapper/README.md

  - [DdrawCompat](https://github.com/narzoul/DDrawCompat/): Includes the full DdrawCompat version 2.0b and 2.1.
  - [DxWnd](https://sourceforge.net/projects/dxwnd/): Includes code from the proxy dll, single CPU affinity and exception handling.
  - [OllyDbg](http://www.ollydbg.de/): Includes the full disasm.c (disasm.dll) code used for exception handling.
- - [Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader): Includes the full D3D8 to D3D9 code.
+ - [d3d8to9](https://github.com/crosire/d3d8to9): Includes the full D3D8 to D3D9 code.
  - [Aqrit's ddwrapper](http://bitpatch.com/ddwrapper.html): Includes code for single CPU affinity, disable display scaling on high DPI and code to read the ini config file.

 ### Development
 DxWrapper is written in C++ using Microsoft Visual Studio Community 2015.

-Compilation depends on [Detours Express 3.0](http://research.microsoft.com/en-us/projects/detours/).
-It needs to be installed first before DxWrapper can be built.
-You will need to change the include and library paths as needed if you didn't install/build Detours in the default directory.
+Compilation depends on [Detours Express 3.0](http://research.microsoft.com/en-us/projects/detours/)and the standalone DirectX SDK, required for the D3DX headers and libraries used for disassembling and assembling the shaders.
+You will need to change the include and library paths as needed if you didn't install Detours or the DirectX SDK in the default directory.

 Thanks for stopping by!